BrenoCPimenta/Java-CRUD/README.md

 			created in the DataBase.
 			>We will finish overriding the method toString, so that it returns all of our information in a string that we formated.

+			-[x] Add a Private Plant object in the "_StepByStep" -[x] Than a method called "testPlantObject"

 	>Our third class will be PlantDAO, that will inherit our method get connection, so we can create new methods that open connections and manipulate our data.